MichalOpoka/ecfr/cfr/title-13-Business-Credit-Assistance/chapter-I-Small-Business-Administration/part-121-Small-Business-Size-Regulations/subpart-A-Size-Eligibility-Provisions-Standards/subjectgroup-ECFRc8b7c1653ede97c-Procedures-Size-Protests-Requests-Formal-Size-Determinations/section-121.1001.md

 (6) For SBA's HUBZone program, the following entities may protest in connection with a particular HUBZone procurement:

-(i) Any concern that submits an offer for a specific HUBZone set-aside procurement that the contracting officer has not eliminated for reasons unrelated to size;
+(i) Any offeror for a specific HUBZone set-aside contract that the contracting officer has not eliminated from consideration for any procurement-related reason, such as non-responsiveness, technical unacceptability or outside of the competitive range;

 (ii) Any concern that submitted an offer in full and open competition and its opportunity for award will be affected by a price evaluation preference given acertified HUBZone small business concern;